David V. Allain

 David Vital Allain (October 8, 1870 - April 15, 1945), son of Vital Allain and Mary Auger born in Neguac, New Brunswick, was a New Brunswick businessman and politician.
-He was married twice: first to Hélène Allain, then to Emilie Sivret after the death of his first wife.
+He was married twice: first to Hélène Allain, and after her death to Emilie Sivret.

-He was elected to the Legislative Assembly of New Brunswick where he served only one term from 1917 to 1920.
+He was elected to the Legislative Assembly of New Brunswick where he served only one term (1917–1920).
 Elected in the 1917 general election, he sat as a Liberal member representing Northumberland County.
 He was defeated in the 1920 general election as well as in a by-election held in October 1921.